PastIn Person

 Chief United States District Judge of the United States District Court for the Southern District of West Virginia, Adjunct Faculty at West Virginia University College of Law

-The Honorable Frank W. Volk serves as the Chief United States District Judge of the United States District Court for the Southern District of West Virginia and is an Adjunct Faculty member at West Virginia University College of Law.
+The Honorable Frank W. Volk is the Chief United States District Judge of the United States District Court for the Southern District of West Virginia and serves as Adjunct Faculty at West Virginia University College of Law.

 Wesley M. Oliver